-North Texas High School Mourns Deaths of Two Brothers Killed in Crash
+North Texas High School Mourns Deaths Of 2 Brothers Killed In Crash

 FORT WORTH (CBSDFW.COM) – Thursday was a somber day at Boswell High School.

-Two brothers, both students, were killed on Bailey Boswell Road Wednesday about 4:30 p.m., when police say, they lost control of their car and were killed in a wreck.READ MORE: COVID-19 Vaccines Don't Impact Fertility, But The Virus Does, Doctors Say
+Two brothers, both students, were killed on Bailey Boswell Road Wednesday, Sept.
+15 about 4:30 p.m., when police say, they lost control of their car and were killed in a wreck.READ MORE: Cook Children's Explains Its Canceling Of Elective Surgeries Due To Spike In COVID-19 Cases

 The car crash killed senior Isaiah Lopez, and freshman Elijah Lopez.